xrettle/WFGY/TensionUniverse/Experiments/Q106_MVP/README.md

 The goal is a one-button experiment where this contrast is obvious from:

-- a single table of summary numbers, and
+- a single aggregated summary table printed in the notebook output, and
 - two figures that anyone can regenerate.

 ---